Kxsssss/AUMCF_Sim/README.md

 The output includes:

 - two RDS files containing:
-  - A summary table, including...
+  - A summary table, including bias, ESE, ASE, CP, p-value, MSE, n and $\tau$.
+The name of the file is in the format of "N`n`_T`time`_f`frailtyVar`_bb`BetaDeath` `BetaEvent`_Adj`adjusted`.rds",
   - All the simulation data and the running time information.
-The name of the file starts with "sim".
+The name of the file starts with "sim" and same info as the previous RDS file.

 If you change the default values of `params` (in the **Command line arguments** section) and "select all" to run each time, the simulation setting will change.